 For JSG Students

-As a new student in the Jackson School, your upcoming career may seem far away.
-Follow the guide below by exploring introductory courses and career options, gaining some experience in research or industry, and finally emerging into the world of geosciences.
+As a new or continuing student in the Jackson School, graduation and your upcoming career may seem far away.
+The guide below is provided to help you begin the exploratory process in the geosciences followed by understanding various career options, gaining some experience & skills, and finally emerging into your profession.

 - Occupational Outlook Handbook – Learn about various careers and jobs, how to develop skills and experience, job outlook, and similar occupations

 - ONET – Browse by job family to compare work tasks, skills, education, training, and credentials

 - Career Compass for Geosciences – Career Compass Infographs provide options, tips, suggestions, and strategies for how students can obtain critical skills, experiences, and competencies in order to launch their geoscience career

 - GROW – Geosciences Resources on Opportunities in the Workforce

 - My Next Move – Free career assessment and career paths for various areas and industries